 Me: That's very nice of her.
 Is this going to be like the orange bread that Sue made that I never got a chance to try because you and your husband ate it all?
 Mom: You are not ever allowed to tell Sue that.
 With all the badness of this month, so far, I need to give credit to the people my dad forgot were looking after his mom.

 When he got to the house, he said there was paperwork everywhere, and several personal items were missing.
 When her husband died thirteen years ago, the people who were supposed to be taking care of him had pilfered some paintings and books (none of them actually valuable), so my dad was heartbroken that they had taken precisely the things my grandmother valued: her old radio, her favorite clothes, her record player, etc. But they weren't stolen.
 My grandmother was in a nursing home for less than a day, but for that day, the wonderful people looking after her made sure she was surrounded with as many familiar things as possible.
 And that paperwork?
 All the bills they helped her keep track of and pay for the last several months when she couldn't keep track of her own thoughts.
-I'm really grateful to those people, only one of whom I even know, for making her last few months as comfortable as possible.
-Continuing decades of absolutely terrible communication skills, my dad calls to tell me he's picking up his mother.
+I'm really grateful to those people, only one of whom I even know, for making her last few months as comfortable as possible. |

 Categories